bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

-`GlobalState<T>` has an incredibly similar API surface as `ActiveUserState<T>` except it targets global scoped storage and does not emit an update to `state$` when the active user changes, only when the `update` method is called, in this context, or another.
+`GlobalState<T>` has an incredibly similar API surface as `ActiveUserState<T>` except it targets global scoped storage and does not emit an update to `state$` when the active user changes, only when the stored value is updated.

 ### `SingleUserState<T>`